All About Eyebright

 Eyebright can be used as both a topical treatment (applied directly to the affected area) or it can be ingested.
 It comes in a variety of ingestible forms, which we will be covering in the later sections.

 It is generally safe in small doses.
 When using eyebright to treat yourself, it’s important to be cautious.
 Too much of anything can be bad, just like too little of it can be, too.
 You can talk to your doctor about the right dosage of eyebright for you.

 Though eyebright is safe, there is, unfortunately, a gap when it comes to the effects it has on pregnant women.
 Because of the lack of studies on pregnant women, it’s better to avoid this herb while pregnant.
 If you desperately need eyebright during your pregnancy because you are experiencing eye discomfort, consult your doctor before using it.

 Eyebright for Eyesight

-Eyebright has long been used as a topical treatment for redness, inflammation and itchiness around the eye by bathing the eye in eyebright.
-The flowers of the eyebright would be left to soak in boiled water.
+The plant has long been used as a topical treatment for redness, inflammation and itchiness around the eye.
+The flowers would be left to soak in boiled water.
 Once the water had cooled to a warm temperature, the patient would put the cup around their eye and let it bath in the eyebright solution.
 That process doesn’t sound very comfortable, though…luckily, there are other ways to take advantage of eyebright’s comforting qualities these days.

 This would relieve people of any outer eye discomfort.
 Some claim it would also restore tone to the whites of the eye.
 Though eyebright baths are not commonly used today (the risk of getting foreign objects in the eye is too high), eyebright eye drops are widely available and offer similar relief.

-As eyebright can also be ingested, it has been credited with treating internal eye conditions as well.
+As the herb can also be ingested, it has been credited with treating internal eye conditions as well.
 Some of these eye conditions include conjunctivitis and blood vessel inflammation.
 It is also said that eyebright can improve circulation in the eye.

 Forms of Eyebright